-Known positive tissue controls should be utilized only for monitoring performance of reagents and instruments, not as an aid in determining specific diagnosis of test samples.
-If the positive tissue controls fail to demonstrate positive staining, results of the test specimen should be considered invalid.
+Known positive tissue controls should be utilized only for monitoring the correct performance of processed tissues and test reagents, and not as an aid in determining a specific diagnosis of patient samples.
+If the positive tissue controls fail to demonstrate positive staining, results with the test specimens should be considered invalid.